CJones770/tractography-pipeline-restore/Pipeline/README.txt

 3:
 ./mini_Runner.sh /SubjDir /TO/1o /TO/2o /TO/3o /TO/4o /TO/Xo

-**NOTE: it is important to not include any additional forward slashes in both steps 1 & 3.**
+**NOTE: it is important to not include any additional forward slashes in the above steps **

 If all is properly setup, these 3 functions should initiate the pipeline.
 This will run over each subject in the specified directory.
 The outputs of pipeline stages 1 through 4 will be stored in the directories /TO/1o - /TO/4o (short for Test Outputs 1 - 4), and tractography data will be stored in /TO/Xo .